-Once the district was informed of the grant, the writing team began meeting with each other, the principals of the impacted schools, legal counsel, and the Department of Education to obtain a more in-depth understanding of the possible impact to the district.
+Once the district was informed of the grant, the writing team began meeting with each other, the principals of the impacted schools, legal counsel, and the Department of Education to obtain a more indepth understanding of the possible impact to the district.

-Date Engagement Method March 1 & 8 Met with the Department of Education March 9 Informed principals at impacted schools of grant and impact March 13 Met with grant writing team to determine stakeholder engagement & establish writing time line
+Date Engagement Method March 1 & 8 Met with the Department of Education March 9 Informed principals at impacted schools of grant and impact March 13 Grant writing team meeting to determine stakeholder engagement & writing time line

-Inform internal & external stakeholders of possible changes and solicit input With a presentation provided by the Department of Education and an understanding of the possible impact to the schools, the district began presenting the information to district administrators, internal & external stakeholders at the impacted schools, and the general community.
+Inform internal & external stakeholders of possible changes and solicit input

+With a presentation provided by the Department of Education and an understanding of the possible impact to the schools, the district began presenting the information to district administrators, internal & external stakeholders at the impacted schools, and the general community.
 At each meeting, input was solicited regarding thoughts, questions, and concerns.
 An e-mail address was set up to solicit input from the general community and stakeholders unable to attend the meetings.

-Date Engagement Method Disseminate information to & solicit input from all principals & administrators March 10 Redeliver information to faculty & staff at impacted schools Send press release to administrators & media Information & DOE Presentation made available to public & media March 11 Public Information Session schedule distributed to public & media March 11 Presentation on options & impacts made to Board of Education Dedicated e-mail address created to solicit input
+Date Engagement Method Disseminate information to & solicit input from all principals & administrators March 10 ver information to faculty & staff at Rutland High School Press release sent to administrators & media Information & DOE Presentation made available to public & media N/ Public Information Session schedule distributed to public & media March 11 Presentation on options & impacts made to Board of Education Dedicated e-mail address created to solicit input March 12 Letter sent to Rutland High School parents announcing Public Information Sessions